Back to Articles

 Introduction

-This guide explains the property transfer process in Kolkata (2026) the way most buyers actually experience it: what you should confirm before paying token money, what a lawyer checks in the file, what happens on registration day, and what to do after registration so your ownership is clean in day-to-day records too.
+This guide explains the property transfer process in Kolkata (2026) in plain language: what to confirm before paying token money, what gets checked in the file, what to expect on registration day, and what to do after registration so your records stay clean.

 Quick note